csula/cs590-fall-2015/src/trivia-game/README.md

                   :click get-question))
 ```

+The key concept here is that serialized clojure maps are sent from the server to the client and are converted to `html` and generated accordingly.
+The secret source (if you can call it that) is in the functions `receive-question-callback` and `question-to-html`.

 ### Update the microservices `service.clj`

 Finally, we need to update `trivia/src/trivia/service.clj` so that the end points can respond to client correctly.